keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---

-The Keptn Lifecycle Toolkit is meant to be installed into an existing Kubernetes cluster that runs your deployment software.
+Keptn is meant to be installed into an existing Kubernetes cluster that runs your deployment software.
 See [Requirements](reqs.md) for information about supported releases